-"Oh, God, send us another Bob Ingersoll to arouse the people," was the plea made by Rev. Charles B. Mitchell, pastor of St. James Methodist Episcopal Church, of St. James Methodist Episcopal Church, at the Desplaines camp meeting.
+"Oh, God, send us another Bob Ingersoll to arouse the people," was the plea made by Rev. Charles B. Mitchell, pastor of St. James Methodist Episcopal Church, at the Desplaines camp meeting.

 "They sit in the pews, with dull, dead indifference that breaks our hearts.
 It would be better if they threw bricks at us as they did at Wesley, but they don't even talk back.